heziq/cse15l-lab-reports/lab5.md

       $ grep -r -w -l "wonders of Califor" written_2 ``

       There would be no output.
+This `-w` option is useful when we want to locate exact words can check for errors.

       Note: `-r` and `-l` here means search through the directory recursively and list the matched file path.